jeremiah-c-leary/vhdl-style-guide/docs/generate_rules.rst

 generate_016
 ############

-This rule checks the alignment of the **when** keyword in generic case statements.
+This rule checks the indent of the **when** keyword in generic case statements.

 **Violation**